This week's roundup of all the cloud news.

 Hi Cloud Land, we've read all the cloud computing news from AWS, Azure and GCP again this week, so you don't have to.

 AWS and GCP had a bit going on this week, Azure not so much.
 All the details below.
+Here at Hava we made some more improvements to our AWS diagram generator which has kept the team busy.

 Create AWS RDS DB Instances on AWS Outposts.